 LARGER AND SMARTER PROTECTED AREAS

 Despite the fact that Seychelles’ marine waters are 3,000 times larger than its land area, and more than 50 percent of the land is in a protected area, only 0.04 percent of the ocean is formally protected.
-As part of the debt conversion, Seychelles has committed to increasing its marine protection to 30 percent of its Exclusive Economic Zone and ensuring representation of all marine habitats and species.
+As part of the debt conversion, Seychelles committed to increasing its marine protection to 30 percent of its Exclusive Economic Zone and ensuring representation of all marine habitats and species.

-The government of Seychelles is leading the Seychelles Marine Spatial Planning Initiative, and TNC is facilitating this process and developing the plan.
+The government of Seychelles is leading the Seychelles Marine Spatial Planning (MSP) Initiative, and TNC is facilitating this process and developing the plan.
 The marine plan, once completed, will provide a zoning design for biodiversity protection, climate change adaptation, and the Blue Economy.

 The plan contains a decision-making framework to guide government leaders now and into the future on how to balance their country’s conservation and climate change adaptation goals with their development needs.
-The process will involve engaging stakeholders from multiple sectors including fishing, conservation, infrastructure, ports, renewable energy, non-renewable resources, tourism, and recreation.
+The process involved engaging stakeholders from multiple sectors including fishing, conservation, infrastructure, ports, renewable energy, non-renewable resources, tourism, and recreation.

 Financing A Sustainable Future